malekbenz/malekbenz/_posts/2016-04-01-Serving-static-content-with-ExpressJs.md

 categories: ['Javascript',  'NodeJs', 'webapi', 'Express']
 ---

 Serving a static content without using Appache, nginx or IIS.

-All what we need is creating Http server with expressjs.
+What we need is creating `Http server with expressjs`.
 This post goes into how this can be achieved

-if you didn't have node js already installed you can [Install & run your first application Nodejs](/blog/2015/12/22/install-run-your-first-application-nodejs).
+if you don't have node js already installed you can [Install & run your first application Nodejs](/blog/2015/12/22/install-run-your-first-application-nodejs).

 ## Install express
 `Express` is nodejs framework that has great built in capabilities to serve static content.